styldimitriou/MyBooks/README.md

 - **Dependency Inversion**: Objects like `NetworkRequest` and `BooksService` containing business logic depend on interfaces/protocols
   - Mock objects have been used to test such objects

+    ```swift
+    class NetworkRequestMock: Requestable {
+        var responseMock: AnyPublisher<BookListRaw, NetworkError>!

+        func request<T>(_ req: Request) -> AnyPublisher<T, NetworkError> where T : Decodable {
+            if let booksResponse = responseMock as?
+AnyPublisher<T, NetworkError> {
+                return booksResponse
+            }

+            fatalError("Missing booksResponse in NetworkRequestMock")
+        }
+    }
+    ```

+- **Pagination**: When the User scrolls to the bottom of the list, the view informs the view model to fetch the next page of books.
+I chose to build the next page URL using the Query Params to maintain abstraction in my Networking models.

 ## Acknowledgements
 MyBooks App utilizes the Gutendex API (https://gutendex.com/) to fetch book data.